cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConflictDetectionInterval.md

 # ConflictDetectionInterval

-Specifies the default interval at which CDO checks for changes made out-of-band on the devices on the tenant.
+Specifies the default interval at which SCC checks for changes made out-of-band on the devices on the tenant.

 ## Properties